SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Taskus, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of April 25, 2022 - (NASDAQ: TASK)

-NEW YORK, March 9, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of Taskus, Inc..
+NEW YORK, March 16, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Taskus, Inc..

 Shareholders who purchased shares of TASK during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.